 - The type of ship that is employed for the bulk fuel delivery is a conventional double hulled, multicompartment petroleum tanker, between 120 to 150 meters in length.
-The tanker is anchored at a safe distance from the Milne Inlet beach head and approximately 1000 meters of floating hose is deployed between ship and shore. - As outlined in Section 3.2 of this plan, two products are received at the facility.
+The tanker is anchored at a safe distance from the Milne Inlet beach head and approximately 1000 meters of single or double 4 inch floating hose is deployed between ship and shore. - The most probable scenario for spillage from the floating hose would be very minor seepage from coupling gaskets.
+Burst hoses or couplings are highly unlikely due to the robust construction of the hose and also the stainless-steel swaged coupling design.
+The use of a double 4-inch hose configuration rather than a single larger diameter hose lessens potential spill volumes as it would be highly improbable for failure of both hoses simultaneously.
+All hoses are inspected and pressure tested annually.
+Hose certificates are required prior to any discharge taking place at the OHF. - As outlined in Section 3.2 of this plan, two products are received at the facility.
 Both products, Jet-A1 and Ultra Low Sulphur Diesel (ULSD) are classified as non-persistent combustible hydrocarbons and will behave in a similar fashion if spilled.
 The response to a spill of either of these products shall be carried out in the same fashion.
 Full details of the properties and hazards associated with these products are found on the Material Safety Data Sheets (MSDS) in Appendix H at the end of this plan. - All products are of relative low viscosity, are clear to yellow in color and will float readily when spilled.
 It should be anticipated that any spillage will rapidly spread when spilled and a high rate of evaporation will occur.
 Wind and tidal current will be the most important factor in promoting the spread of the product on the water surface. - Where environmental sensitivities are mentioned in the scenarios, these relate to the sensitivity zones as outlined in Appendix C of this plan. - Local topography plays an important part in wind direction and force, but it is generally noted at Milne Port that the most common wind direction is from the east to north east.
 Average wind speeds at Milne Port for this period have been observed to be between 15 and 20 km/hr.
 Considering this prevailing wind, it is most often probable that any spillage will move towards the Zone 1 area of Phillips Creek. - As is indicated in the plan, upon discovery of spillage of any sort pumping operations are ceased.
 General response time limits should be observed for each action as follows: - Deployment of containment boom: 0-1 hr following the spillage event. - Deployment of skimming equipment: 0-6 hours following the spillage event